 Bottomless Potion of Amplification

 Bane of the Trapped is the most common DPS gem.
 This is a melee build, so nothing special needs to be done in order to activate the damage bonus.

 Solo push version uses Gogok of Swiftness for Cooldown Reduction, Attack speed and toughness, as well as Bane of the Stricken, which is necessary to kill the boss.

 The T16 version instead goes with Boon of the Hoarder for gold and Molten Wildebeest's Gizzard to protect Squirt's Necklace stacks.

 Blessed Hammer is the main source of DPS and Obsidian Ring of the Zodiac procs.

 Falling Sword Rapid Descent is required to activate the Seeker of the Light(4) Bonus, Faithful Memory and Hammer Jammers

 Provoke Too Scared to Run is used replenish Wrath and also to reduce incoming damage a little bit.

 Akarat's Champion Prophet is a staple in every single crusader build.
-One skill providing 35% DPS, more than double toughness, CC-immunity, Wrath regeneration and full heal on "death" is just too good to pass up.
+One skill providing 35% damage, more than double toughness, crowd control immunity, Wrath regeneration and full heal on "death" is just too good to pass up.